mrxiaohe/R_Functions/README.md

            grid.col=NULL, args.grid=NULL, mar=NULL, box.col=NULL, box.lwd=0.8, xaxp=NULL, args.xlab=NULL,
            args.ylab=NULL, args.xaxis=NULL, args.yaxis=NULL,...)

-This function can be used to plot a variet of data.
+This function can be used to plot a variety of data.
 It was originally intended to plot time series data.
 The x-axis represents different time points, and the y-axis represents the outcome variables.
 One convenient feature of the function is that it averages the outcome variable across different conditions and across time.
+In addition, it can plot error bars if needed.

 * `dv`: the outcome variable to be plotted.
 * `ts`: the time variable; can be other types of variables, such as a categorical variable with multiple levels.